Adi Sorek

-Adi Sorek (1970) is an Israeli writer and editor who lives in Tel-Aviv. she is the author of five fiction books, winner of the 2019 Levi Eshkol Prime Minister’s Award for Hebrew Authors, the 2012 Leib-Goldberg Award for Literary Works and the second place of the 1999 Moses Foundation Literary Award.
-Her latest Novel, Nathan, was nominated for the 2019 Sapir Prize.
+Adi Sorek (Hebrew: עדי שורק; born 1970) is an Israeli writer and editor who lives in Tel Aviv.
+She is the author of five fiction books, winner of the 2019 Levi Eshkol Prime Minister’s Award for Hebrew Authors, the 2012 Leib-Goldberg Award for Literary Works and second place of the 1999 Moses Foundation Literary Award.
+Her latest novel, Nathan, was nominated for the 2019 Sapir Prize.

-She is also the founding and chief editor of the Vashti prose series at Resling Publishing and a doctoral student at the department for comparative literature at Tel Aviv University.
+She is also the founding and chief editor of the Vashti prose series at Resling Publishing and a doctoral student at the Department for Comparative Literature at Tel Aviv University.
 Her dissertation discusses the notion of cities of refuge in the Babylonian Talmud and modern Jewish literature.